tpcyprianos/edu-llm-protocol/README.md

-# edu-llm-protocol
-Protocol for Evaluating LLMs in Pedagogical Skills
+# Protocol for Evaluating LLMs in Pedagogical Skills